mdlayher/mdlayher.com/content/blog/linux-netlink-and-go-part-3-packages-netlink-genetlink-and-wifi.md

 }
 ```

-That’s really all there is to it!
+That's really all there is to it!
 Netlink, generic netlink, and nl80211 do the
 heavy lifting of requesting and retrieving data from the kernel, decoding it,
 and packaging it up nicely for the user.

 ## Summary

 That wraps up my series on Linux, Netlink, and Go!
-I hope you’ve enjoyed the
+I hope you've enjoyed the
 series, and found it informative.
-If you’d like to get started working with
+If you'd like to get started working with
-netlink, I’d encourage you to check out:
+netlink, I'd encourage you to check out:

 - [the importers list of package `netlink`](https://godoc.org/github.com/mdlayher/netlink?importers)
 - [my GopherCon 2018 lightning talk](https://www.youtube.com/watch?v=tw-9fNygYE4)
 - [the slides from my lightning talk](https://github.com/mdlayher/talks/blob/master/gophercon2018/linux-netlink-and-go.pdf)

-If you’d like to begin work on a new netlink family package, I’d love to hear
+If you'd like to begin work on a new netlink family package, I'd love to hear
 from you.
 I happily welcome contributions to all of the packages discussed in
 this series.
-Please file an issue if you’d like to contribute!
+Please file an issue if you'd like to contribute!

 If you have questions or comments, feel free to reach out via [Twitter](https://twitter.com/mdlayher)
 or [Gophers Slack](https://invite.slack.golangbridge.org/) (username: mdlayher).

 Thank you very much for your time.
-It’s been a pleasure authoring this series,
+It's been a pleasure authoring this series,
-and I’ve received some great feedback from a wide variety of readers.
+and I've received some great feedback from a wide variety of readers.
-I’ll keep writing if you keep reading!
+I'll keep writing if you keep reading!
 Until next time!